Type Ia supernova Hubble diagram with near-infrared and optical observations: SNe Ia as standardizable candles

+With the adopted fitting procedure the uncertainties of the time of maximum and the stretch, both from the optical LC fitting and the nonzero scatter $\sigma_t$ and $\sigma_s$, will propagate to the uncertainties of the estimated peak magnitudes.
+This additional source of uncertainty is especially important when only a single NIR observation is available.
+In this case the magnitude of the uncertainty will also depend of the phase of the observation.

-When only a single NIR observation is available, depending on its phase, possible time offset between the optical and the NIR LCs and the difference between $s_\mathrm{NIR}$ and $s_\mathrm{opt}$ (Fig.~\ref{f:g_fit}) will introduce additional uncertainty in the estimated peak magnitudes.
-To estimate this uncertainty a series of simple Monte Carlo simulations were performed.
-To do that it was necessary to have an estimate of the intrinsic scatter $\sigma_s$ of $s_\mathrm{NIR}$ around the line defined by the $s_\mathrm{NIR}=s_\mathrm{opt}$ relation.
-The scatter $\sigma_s=0.05$ was estimated in a similar manner to the estimation of $\sigma_t$ in the previous section and the offset from the $s_\mathrm{NIR}=s_\mathrm{opt}$ line was essentially zero.
-For given stretch $s_0$ 10000 random pairs of stretch and time offset ($s_{0,i},t_{0,i}$) were generated with the relations $s_{0,i}=s_0+N(0,\sigma^2_s)$ and $t_{0,i}=N(0,\sigma^2_t)$, where $N(\mu,\sigma^2)$ is Gaussian distribution with mean $\mu$ and variance $\sigma^2$.
-The $J$ and $H$ templates were stretched and shifted with each pair ($s_{0,i},t_{0,i}$) and the template magnitude at phases from $-7$ to +10 days were estimated.
-Then the standard deviation with respect to the magnitudes of the unperturbed templates was computed for each phase.
-The results for a SN with $s_\mathrm{NIR}=1.0$ at several phases are shown in Table~\ref{t:fiterror}.
-When the observation is obtained with a few days from the NIR maximum the peak magnitudes are fairly insensitive to the uncertainties of the stretch and the time of maximum with the scatter being $\leq0.024$ mag.
-In the $H$ band the scatter is also small for phases up to +10 days.
-However, in the $J$ band the scatter increases considerably beyond phase 0 days reaching 0.12 mag at +10 days.
-Although these results were obtained for LCs with only one point, they should also be valid for LCs with 2-3 points, provided the observations are clusters around given phase, e.g. if they are obtained with cadence of one day.
+To estimate the expected magnitude of this uncertainty when only a single observation is available a series of simple Monte Carlo simulations were performed.
+For a given stretch $s_0$, 10000 random pairs of stretch and time offset ($s_{0,i},t_{0,i}$) were generated with the relations $s_{0,i}=s_0+N(0,\sigma^2_s)$ and $t_{0,i}=N(0,\sigma^2_t)$, where $N(\mu,\sigma^2)$ is Gaussian distribution with mean $\mu$ and variance $\sigma^2$, and $\sigma_t=0.44$ day and $\sigma_s=0.05$.
+The $J$ and $H$ templates were stretched and shifted with each pair ($s_{0,i},t_{0,i}$), and the scatter with respect to the unperturbed template was computed for each phase from $-7$ to +10 days.
+The results for $s_\mathrm{NIR}=1.0$ are shown in Fig.~\ref{f:sim_templ}.
+As expected, when the observation is obtained with a few days from the NIR maximum the peak magnitudes in both bands are fairly insensitive to the uncertainties of the stretch and the time of maximum.
+After maximum, the uncertainty in the $H$ band remains less than 0.02 mag, while in $J$ it increases reaching 0.12 mag at +10 days.
+These results can be understood by noting that the $J$-band flux changes much more rapidly than $H$.